PurpleBriar/nu-sbom-api-demo/README.md

 ## Restrictions
-These endpoints only retrieve SBOMs for `main` and `main-x` channels in SPDX format as JSON (view) or stream (download).
+These endpoints only retrieve SBOMs for Anaconda's `main` and `main-x` channels in SPDX format as JSON (view) or stream (download).
 View mode should work for most applications.

 ## Prerequisites
 A user must have a seat in an organization with a business subscription